lucaslvs/bank/README.md

     mix phx.server
     ```

-  > You can access the server routes at `http://localhost:4000`.
+  > You can access the server at `http://localhost:4000`.

 - To run the elixir with the project REPL: